gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

 Start by auditing your `commons.js` -- the bundle that is shared by all components.

 The first thing to do is inspect third-party package size.
 Anything over 50kb, and certainly 100kb, is worth examining whether it's needed.
-Some common culprits include: Moment.js ([see deprecation notice](https://momentjs.com/docs/#/-project-status/)), Lodash, Material UI (see [this description](https://www.freecodecamp.org/news/gatsby-perfect-lighthouse-score/#step3droppingmaterialuifortailwindcss)), but you'll want to inspect your individual libraries.
+Some common culprits include: [Moment.js](https://momentjs.com/docs/#/-project-status/), Lodash, [Material UI](https://www.freecodecamp.org/news/gatsby-perfect-lighthouse-score/#step3droppingmaterialuifortailwindcss), but you'll want to inspect your individual libraries.

 To prevent large imports from recurring, consider using a tool that displays the size of library imports you're pulling in.
 The [Import Cost](https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost) extension for Visual Studio Code and [BundlePhobia](https://bundlephobia.com/) are good resources.

 In addition, eyeball all the medium-sized packages (10-50kb).
 If it doesn't look like there's a good reason for that particular package to be in the commons, carefully audit your import structure

 One edge case: If you're [importing Redux globally](/docs/adding-redux-store/), Redux can pull in data bundles that don't seem to be related.
 If you're only using Redux on a page or two, you may want to check the impact by removing it entirely and running Lighthouse.

 #### Step 3: Audit your `commons.js` file for components and data that don't need to be on every page